-I've tried many instruments, but eventually I've settled for the fiddle and the guitar - and I'm quite happy with it!
+I've tried many instruments, but eventually I've settled for the fiddle, mandolin, and the guitar - and I'm quite happy with it!
 Although I listen to a wide range of styles (from psychedelic rock to Ethiopian jazz), my own music making focuses on Dutch 'traditional' music (as far as it exists) and Irish traditional music.

 Tobermore plays Irish traditional music, spiced up with the occasional Americana song.